peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `EContext WithPrecisionInBits(boolean isPrecisionBits)`<br>
- Copies this EContext and sets the copy's "IsPrecisionInBits" property to the given value.
+ Copies this EContext and sets the copy's "IsPrecisionInBits" property to the specified value.

 * `EContext WithRounding(ERounding rounding)`<br>
  Copies this EContext with the specified rounding mode.

 * `EContext WithSimplified(boolean simplified)`<br>
- Copies this EContext and sets the copy's "IsSimplified" property to the given value.
+ Copies this EContext and sets the copy's "IsSimplified" property to the specified value.

 * `EContext WithTraps(int traps)`<br>
- Copies this EContext with Traps set to the given value.
+ Copies this EContext with Traps set to the specified value.

 * `EContext WithUnlimitedExponents()`<br>
  Copies this EContext with an unlimited exponent range.